Advantages And Disadvantages To Renting In Lake Chapala

 You are throwing your money away: Whereas, owning a home gives you equity which you can resell and/or hand down to your children, renting provides you with nothing but a place to live one month at a time.

 If you are still set on renting, check out my other blog on Where To Find Rentals in Ajijic.
 In there, I list all the rental agencies and real estate companies that do rentals.
 An invaluable resource!

 I know this blog gave you a few things to think about and if you have any questions please let me know.
-If you enjoyed reading this please click on the share button below.
 I look forward to meeting you in beautiful Lake Chapala and when you are ready to start looking for a home of your own please give me a call.
 The right one is waiting just for you!

 Michaela & Ricardo are your FULL SERVICE Real Estate Agents.
 Along with our Retirement Seminars, our over 20 years of combined experience Lakeside, and our network of area Professionals, we help guide you to from beginning to forever in your Retirement Journey to Lake Chapala, Mexico.